wgibbs/photo-gallery-app/README.md

 # Vue Photo Gallery
 A gallery built with Vue.js and created to showcase some of my nature/outdoor photography.
+A demo of this project can be viewed <a href="https://www.wgibbs.com/vue-photo-gallery/">here</a>.

 # Technologies
 - Vue.js -> https://vuejs.org/